dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 Getting Started with Galaxy
 ===========================

-Galaxy workflow support in Dockstore is new and a preview of more full featured support to come.
+Dockstore has recently launched the Galaxy workflow support and the _`Launch with Galaxy <../launch-with/galaxy-launch-with>`__ tutorial elaborates different ways to launch a Galaxy workflow.

 Unlike WDL and CWL, Galaxy
 workflows in the near term are primarily created and modified